technomancy/leiningen/doc/TUTORIAL.md

 * A server-side application
 * A library for other Clojure projects to consume

-For the first, you typically either build an uberjar or use a shell-wrapper.
+For the first, you typically either build an uberjar.
 For libraries, you will want to have them published to a repository like Clojars or a private repository.
 For server-side applications it varies as described below.

 ### Uberjar